-The jumper that goes out of style
+The jumper that never goes out of style

-It’s official: Fair Isle Knits are back on the sartorial map.
-Kate Middleton recently donned a Holland and Cooper Fair Isle Knit for a rare BBC TV appearance reading the children’s book, The Owl Who is Afraid of the Dark for Children’s Mental Health Week – and we’re all here for the resurgence.
-Here’s the C&TH guide for everything you need to know about the humble Fair Isle knit.
+It’s official: Fair Isle knitwear is back on the sartorial map.
+Kate Middleton donned a Holland and Cooper Fair Isle Knit for a rare BBC TV appearance reading the children’s book, The Owl Who is Afraid of the Dark for Children’s Mental Health Week in 2022 – and we’ve been a massive fan ever since.

 Image courtesy: The Duke and Duchess of Cambridge @KensingtonRoyal Twitter